mediterranean garden design 50m²

 Sun, Sea & Sand

 A wall was built to enhance privacy, creating a functional fabric for the client and neighbours to display various potted plants.
 The wall's textured render produces a warm, tactile facade surface, sparkling when bright sunbeams highlight specks of sand.
 We selected a blue colour for this tall partition and the back elevations, contrasted by a deep ochre for the rest of the site.
-The elongated, stepped path into the garden was decked in Western red cedar, merged with a sun deck.
-Linear, white concrete pavers balance the wood patterns, narrating a minimalist hard landscaping layout, where their light tones echo the smooth cobbles covering the Palm trees' planting border.
+The elongated stepped path into the garden was decked in Western red cedar, merged with a sun deck.
+Linear white concrete pavers balance the wood patterns, narrating a minimalist hard landscaping layout, where their light tones echo the smooth cobbles covering the Palm trees' Mediterranean border.

 The benches were built with rendered concrete, forming a void to conceal lighting gear, where blue glass squares infuse rhythm via their front elevations, emitting a warm glow.
 An outdoor sculpture demarcates the garden's entrance, highlighted by a vivid ochre wall.
 Potted compositions are displayed within varied facades, while Box spheres accentuate the garden approach, perched across a stepped path.
 Mexican Yuccas add contrast along the blue wall in tall vases, juxtaposed with square egg pots, enveloping a sun-filled deck.
 The ewers are utilised for seasonal displays, elevated into an eclectic array epitomising a diversely buoyant North London garden, where contemporary combos of Pride of Madeira, Verbena and grasses enhance an architectural garden design with Mediterranean zest.